Atsuki02/Meating-You/README.md

 # Issue

-## React Query Devtools

-While attempting to integrate the React Query devtools into the application, I encountered an error indicating a missing "./build/lib/devtools" specifier in the "@tanstack/react-query-devtools" package.
-Despite installing the package using the "npm i @tanstack/react-query-devtools" command, the issue persists.

 ## Enhancing User Experience: Access to Booking History

 In order to enhance the user experience, I have a vision to grant access to the booking history page for all users, even those who are not logged in.
 However, I intend to restrict the visibility of reservations for non-logged-in users to only the most recent booking they have made.
 This way, they can still view the details of their latest reservation.